 Target Group Procedure Staff Responsible Students that are suffering from Direct telephone contact between parent/carer and key workers in school.
 Agree expectations regarding frequency of contact and set realistic PSM/ HOY Emotionally response times.
-DSL/ Deputy Based School Avoidance • Early home visits if appropriate to discuss the C/YP's EBSA DSL All parties to agree to actions and keep to them until the next review period A personalised programme for each C/YP person SENDCo/ School • Ensuring the C/YP person has access to an identified member of staff who can be approached if anxiety becomes temporarily overwhelming in school (i.e. a key adult), Counsellor • Ensuring all staff (including temporary/seasonal staff) are informed about the C/YPs needs, particularly during changes of classes/key stages НОҮ Identifying a safe place or base in school that the C/YP can go to if needed HOY/PSM Consideration of family support DSL/ Deputy DSL

-The presence of intervention to support the SENDCo/ School child/young person manage feelings of anxiety.
-Counsellor
+DSL/ Deputy Based School Avoidance • Early home visits if appropriate to discuss the C/YP's EBSA DSL All parties to agree to actions and keep to them until the next review period A personalised programme for each C/YP person SENDCo/ School • Ensuring the C/YP person has access to an identified member of staff who can be approached if anxiety becomes temporarily overwhelming in school (i.e. a key adult), Counsellor • Ensuring all staff (including temporary/seasonal staff) are informed about the C/YPs needs, particularly during changes of classes/key stages НОҮ Identifying a safe place or base in school that the C/YP can go to if needed HOY/PSM Consideration of family support DSL/ Deputy DSL child/young person manage feelings of anxiety.
+SENDCo/ School Counsellor -- ------------------------------